yugabyte/yugabyte-db/docs/content/preview/faq/operations-faq.md

 ### Do YugabyteDB clusters need an external load balancer?

 For YSQL, you should use a YugabyteDB smart driver.
 YugabyteDB smart drivers automatically balance connections to the database and eliminate the need for an external load balancer.
 If you are not using a smart driver, you will need an external load balancer.

+{{<lead link="../../drivers-orms/smart-drivers/">}}
-To learn more about smart drivers, refer to [YugabyteDB smart drivers for YSQL](../../drivers-orms/smart-drivers/).
+YugabyteDB smart drivers for YSQL
+{{</lead>}}

 For YCQL, YugabyteDB provides automatic load balancing.

 [YugabyteDB Aeon](../../yugabyte-cloud/) clusters automatically use the uniform load balancing provided by the cloud provider where the cluster is provisioned.
 YugabyteDB Aeon creates an external load balancer to distribute the connection load across the nodes in a particular region.
 For multi-region clusters, each region has its own external load balancer.
 For regular connections, you need to connect to the region of choice, and application connections are then uniformly distributed across the region without the need for any special coding.

+{{<lead link="../../drivers-orms/smart-drivers/#using-smart-drivers-with-yugabytedb-aeon">}}
-For more information on connection load balancing in YugabyteDB Aeon, refer to [YugabyteDB smart drivers for YSQL](../../drivers-orms/smart-drivers/#using-smart-drivers-with-yugabytedb-aeon).
+Connection load balancing in YugabyteDB Aeon
+{{</lead>}}

 #### Using GCP load balancers

 To configure a YugabyteDB universe deployed on GCP to use GCP-provided load balancers, you must set the [--pgsql_proxy_bind_address 0.0.0.0:5433](../../reference/configuration/yb-tserver/#pgsql-proxy-bind-address) and [--cql_proxy_bind_address 0.0.0.0:9042](../../reference/configuration/yb-tserver/#cql-proxy-bind-address) flags.

-To set these flags for a universe in YugabyteDB Anywhere, refer to [Edit configuration flags](../../yugabyte-platform/manage-deployments/edit-config-flags/).
+{{<lead link="../../yugabyte-platform/manage-deployments/edit-config-flags/">}}
+Edit configuration flags
+{{</lead>}}

 ### Can write ahead log (WAL) files be cleaned up or reduced in size?